 • Jan 2023: One paper on audio representation learning accepted at the ICLR' 23.
 Congratulations Adhiraj!

 • Jan 2023: Kavya and Prof. Arora delivered a tutorial on Meta Learning at the CODS-COMAD' 23 at IIT Bombay.
+Video

 • Dec 2022: One paper on generative learning for lattice Gross-Neveu model accepted at the Scipost Physics Core journal.
 Congratulations Ankur!